Transgender inequality: Transgender people's legal rights in the United States

 There is currently no federal law banning transgender discrimination against someone trying to change their name due to their gender identity.
 Changing the birth certificate requires either proof of surgical treatment or a court order in favor of the change (depending on the state), but still in some states this right will not be granted.
 A person can also change their gender marker on their Social Security card, and this does not require proof of surgical treatment.

 Sex between members of the same gender has been legal nationwide in the United States since 2003 (Lawrence v.
 Texas), and marriage is currently recognized by the federal government.
 The United States has allowed gay people to serve openly in the military since 2011, though the status of openly transgender members has been in limbo since 2018.
 While currently there is no federal anti-discrimination laws for LGBT people, there are in 21 states and there is currently a bill passed in the US Senate that may provide protection on a federal level.
-The Matthew Shepard Act it expands the 1969 United States federal hate-crime laws to include crimes motivated by a victim’s actual or perceived gender, sexual orientation, gender identity, or disability.
+The Matthew Shepard Act it expands the 1969 United States federal hate-crime laws to include crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.

 The Employment Non-Discrimination Act (ENDA), a bill that would make discriminating against LGBT people in the workplace illegal, passed in the US Senate on 7 November 2013.
 This was the first time in history where a transgender employment non-discrimination bill passed in the Senate.
-Also note that this bill was passed with a bipartisan majority.
+This bill was passed with a bipartisan majority.

 In 2017, the Trump administration, through the Department of Justice, reversed the Obama-era policy which used Title VII of the Civil Rights Act to protect transgender employees from discrimination.